bronsonavila/php-practitioner-notes/README.md

   ];
   ```

-- If you iterate over an associative array in the same manner as a basic array, you will only iterate over the value.
-If you also want to iterate over the key, then use the following syntax:
+- If you iterate over an associative array in the same manner as a basic array, you will only iterate over the values.
+If you also want to iterate over the keys, then use the following syntax:

   ```html
   <?php foreach ($person as $key => $val) : ?>